|

 RO/RO - Roll-On/Roll-Off

-SGS - Society General de Surveillance SA - International Commodity Inspection Agency
+General de Surveillance SA - International Commodity Inspection Agency

 SHEX - Sundays and Holidays excepted